 Last, but not least, I dipped into the package of bacon and did a side by side taste test with store-bought bacon.
 The picture below shows the two store bought pieces on the left and the three ButcherBox bacon pieces on the right.
 I noticed the ButcherBox bacon was slightly thicker than the grocery store bacon.
 It cooked up nicely and tasted pretty good.
 It wasn’t quite as salty as the grocery store bacon, but it did have a slightly better pork flavor.
 All in all, the bacon tasted good, but not especially different than typical bacon.

 Eating sustainable foods (especially meats) produced organically, naturally, and humanely is a laudable goal – one that I strive for myself where possible.
 With that said, other than feeling good about sourcing meat products somewhat responsibly (as far as ButcherBox consumers know), I find it hard to justify the price point of Butcher Box.

-When comparing the overall quality of the meat, the amount received, and the fact that the environmental impact of the delivery isn’t ideal, the cost of a monthly subscription just doesn’t add up (roughly 3 to 5 times the cost of the grocery store – edit: depending on the cut and anywhere from 2 to 3 times as expensive for comparable grass fed/organic meat depending on the cut.
+When comparing the overall quality of the meat, the amount received, and the fact that the environmental impact of the delivery isn’t ideal, the cost of a monthly subscription just doesn’t add up.
+[Edit: It’s roughly 3 to 4 times the cost of non-grass-fed/non-organic grocery store meat depending on the cut and anywhere from 2 to 3 times as expensive for comparable grass fed/organic meat depending on the cut.
 Meaning those just looking for the convenience of delivery will pay a premium for it.]
 If possible, consumers looking to source sustainable quality meat would do better to find a local farmers market or another meat delivery service with either a lower cost or at least a higher quality meat for the same price.